 Alan Dekok co-founded FreeRADIUS in 1999 and continues to lead the project today.
 He is recognized as one of the world's leading experts on remote network and AAA frameworks, and he has co-authored numerous AAA and RADIUS related RFCs.
 Alan is the CEO of NetworkRADIUS SARL.deployingradius.com/

 Arran Cudbard-Bell Principal Architect

 Arran has a penchant for policy driven networking.
 He has been a contributor since 2007 and core team member since 2012, and has authored and rewritten many modules.
 He contributes heavily to code documentation, modernisation, re-architecture, and cleanup efforts.
 Arran is a member of the Jisc 802.1X SIG, and Director of RM-RF Ltd.

-Alex has been using FreeRADIUS for several years, and been part of the core team since 2016.
-He wrote the code for the EAP-FAST protocol and added TACACS support.
-Alex is the Director of coreMem Ltd.
+Alex is a network and system administrator, as well as a polyglot in programming languages.
+He has been using FreeRADIUS for over a decade, and been part of the core team since 2016.
+His contributions include the supporting code for the EAP-FAST and TACACS+ protocols.
+Alex is the Director of coreMem Limited.

 Matthew Newton Developer

 Matthew likes solving problems.
 He has contributed to FreeRADIUS since 2011, including modules such as Samba winbind authentication and EAP-TLS improvements, as well as documentation, examples and bug fixes.
 He has been a core team member since 2016.
 Matthew is a member of the Jisc 802.1X SIG, and Director of Newton Computing Ltd.